https://www.deakin.edu.au/__data/assets/image/0007/549853/31044_master-of-professional-accounting_hero.jpg

 Course overview

-Expand your depth of knowledge and career opportunities by studying the Master of Professional Accounting.
-You'll graduate with the specialised skills and knowledge to practise as an accountant, specialising in your chosen field of business.
+Study at a university ranked in the top 1% in the world for accounting* and expand your depth of knowledge and career opportunities.
+Deakin's Master of Professional Accounting allows you to graduate with the skills to practise as an accountant, specialising in your chosen field of business.

-Open to students from both accounting and non-accounting backgrounds, you’ll have the opportunity to complete the necessary studies to become an associate member of CPA Australia, to enter the Chartered Accountants Australia and New Zealand to undertake the CA program, or to enter the IPA professional program.
+Whether you are looking to upgrade your existing qualifications or move into a new professional field altogether, the Master of Professional Accounting opens up new career possibilities.
+Catering to students from both accounting and non-accounting backgrounds, this course offers you the opportunity to complete the necessary studies to become an associate member of CPA Australia, to enter the Chartered Accountants Australia and New Zealand to undertake the CA program, or to enter the IPA professional program.

 Now is the perfect time to draw on your prior career experience and add layers of new knowledge to become a sought-after expert in your field.
-Some of the key areas you'll study include:
+Some of the key areas you will study include:

-Influenced by our advisory board, made up of members of peak professional bodies and active accounting professionals, the course content you’ll study is updated and maintained through extensive industry research, including the research developed by our IPA-Deakin SME research centre, which is dedicated to driving key insights for small-to-medium enterprises.
+Our course content is influenced by our advisory board, made up of members of peak professional bodies and active accounting professionals.
+This means everything you study is updated and maintained through extensive industry research.
+This includes the research developed by our IPA-Deakin SME research centre, which is dedicated to driving key insights for small-to-medium enterprises and by our Deakin Integrated Reporting Centre, which provides strategic and operational leadership in integrated reporting policy and technical knowledge, as well as academic and executive education and cutting-edge research.

 Learn from academics who leverage their specific expertise and up-to-date research to embed progressive learning throughout your course journey, giving you the ability to work on contemporary case studies with a real-world application.